-The Center offers two wolf education internships throughout the year.
-Typically internships are offered during the summer months and academic school year, although timing may change depending on programming needs.
+The Center offers two wolf education internships throughout the year: a summer term and a year-long term.
+The exact timing of the internships may vary depending on programming needs.
 A degree in environmental education or related field, or prior teaching experience is preferred for the position.

 Intern commitment will be 40-45 hours per week, including time on weekends and holidays.
 Interns are required to have a valid driver’s license and social security number.
 Selection criteria includes education, experience, references, and written statements.
 Unfortunately, at this time, the Center is unable to accept international applicants.

-For a complete job description listing principal duties and responsibilities as well as required knowledge, skills and abilities download our academic year intern job description, or our summer intern job description.
+For a complete job description listing principal duties and responsibilities as well as required knowledge, skills and abilities download our year-long intern job description, or our summer intern job description.

 Typical Internship Timeline (may be adjusted according to program needs)

 |Internship Options||Application Deadline||Start Date*||End Date*|

 The goal of this program is to give interns a strong background in wolf information and experience in conveying this information to the public.
 Interns conduct a variety of indoor and outdoor wolf and wolf-related education programs.
-Programs may have as few as two or as many as 200 participants and vary in length from 30 minutes to 3 hours.
+Programs may have as few as two or as many as 200 participants and vary in length from 30 minutes to three hours.

 Summer interns work largely with the general public.
-Academic year interns will have the opportunity to work with visiting school and scout groups, bus tour groups, family weekends and adult programs.
+Year-long interns will have the opportunity to work with visiting school and scout groups, bus tour groups, family weekends and adult programs.
 Interns will also contribute to the programming of the Center through special projects and support work.
 Projects are selected based on the talents and interests of the intern, as well as the current needs of the Center.
 Other areas of training include program development, scheduling of visiting groups, exhibit cleaning and curation, and possibly time spent in the retail, office and information departments.